ozguryazilimas/wp-postane/relevanssi/readme.txt

 None necessary!
 Relevanssi uses the standard search form and doesn't usually need any changes in the search results template.

+If the search does not bring any results, your theme probably has a query_posts() call in the search results template.
+That throws Relevanssi off.
+For more information, see [The most important Relevanssi debugging trick](http://www.relevanssi.com/knowledge-base/query_posts/).

 = How to index =
 Check the options to make sure they're to your liking, then click "Save indexing options and build the index".
 If everything's fine, you'll see the Relevanssi options screen again with a